thiago95macedo/weth/doc/cla/corporate/takinobori.md

 Portugal, 2019-12-11

-Takinobori Ltd agrees to the terms of the Odoo Corporate Contributor License Agreement v1.0.
+Takinobori Ltd agrees to the terms of the WETH Corporate Contributor License Agreement v1.0.

 I declare that I am authorized and able to make this agreement and sign this